KotMilkMeoWtwo/MeowLandPlugin/README.md

 rtv: true
 wave: true
 ```
-#Discord integration
+\n#Discord integration
-The output of messages and events to the discord is configured in the config (config/mods/MeowLand/config.yml)
+\nThe output of messages and events to the discord is configured in the config (config/mods/MeowLand/config.yml)
 ```yml
 #Discord integration settings
 enable: true